 Why I Feel Movies Are So Frustrating for the Hard of Hearing - By Katherine Bouton

 Hearing loss is an invisible disability.
 There's no white cane or wheelchair to tip off others to your condition.
 Most people would not yell at someone in a wheelchair for blocking the aisle in a supermarket, or at a blind person for accidently stepping in front of them.
 But every once in a while, I am gobsmacked by rudeness from people who think I'm deliberately trying to annoy them when I'm only trying to hear better.
-Please CLICK on the following link for more details: Point of View
+Please CLICK on the following link for more details: Points of View

 How To Serve Diners With Hearing Loss